mitchross/k3s-argocd-proxmox/docs/argocd.md

 This setup follows **enterprise GitOps patterns**:

 1. **Infrastructure as Code**: Everything defined in Git.
-2. **Self-Service**: Developers can add applications by creating a directory and an `argo-app.yaml` file.
+2. **Self-Service**: Developers can add new applications simply by creating a new directory in the correct path.
 3. **Separation of Concerns**: Clear project boundaries for security and organization.
 4. **Automated Operations**: Zero-touch deployments after the initial bootstrap.
 5. **Observability**: Ready for a full monitoring and alerting stack.